 Someone considered how you would feel.

-The same is true at weddings.
+The same is true for celebrations.

 A warm welcome.